mariushobbhahn/mariushobbhahn.github.io/_posts/2021-05-10-chronic_pain_cause_area.md

 #### Misc.
 Factors

-Besides the previously discussed conditions, the following were named as statistically significant covariates of CP in individual studies: Obesity, Smoking, Alcohol consumption, educational level, income, and type of employment (TODO: Zarai et al. 2012, TODO: Brazil studies).
+Besides the previously discussed conditions, the following were named as statistically significant covariates of CP in individual studies: Obesity, Smoking, Alcohol consumption, educational level, income, and type of employment ([20](#References), [24](#References)).
 However, none of these were included in meta-studies and the results, even though they seem intuitive, should be treated with caution.

 #### Uncertainty